mrlemoos/mrlemoos/README.md

 I’m Leonardo Lemos or Leo for short.

-I'm a Software Developer, and I’ve got some organisations that you might want to check out.
+I'm a Software Engineer, and I’ve got some organisations that you might want to check out.

 **Organisations**